First in a three-part series

 So, there’s proof that in times of crisis, people not only band together to get through it but also respond in unique ways.
 Innovation and disruption become necessary, and it’s fascinating to see it happen over and over again.

-It will happen now with COVID-19 affecting so much of the world.
+It has happened now with COVID-19 affecting so much of the world.
 And that’s why in part 2 of this series, we dive into manufacturing’s response so far to COVID-19, and in part 3, we take a look at what manufacturing might look like afterwards, with six big predicted impacts and innovations.